 View Kona and the Big Island’s varied landscape by taking a helicopter tour from Kona.
 This would be an experience of a lifetime!

 Helicopter tours are the best way to see aerial views of the volcano peaks of Mauna Kea and Mauna Loa, the stunning waterfalls, the lush rainforest, and the valleys.

-Several incredible waterfalls on Big Island are on private property but can be seen on a helicopter tour.
+Several incredible waterfalls on the Big Island are on private property but can be seen on a helicopter tour.

 5. Enjoy a sunset cruise in Kona